divio/divio-cloud-docs/how-to/quickstart-django-cms.rst

 .. meta::
    :description:
        The quickest way to get started with django CMS on Divio.
-This guide shows you how to use the django CMS Divio quickstart repository to deploy a Twelve-factor django CMS project including Postgres or MySQL, and cloud media storage using S3, with Docker.
+This guide shows you how to use the django CMS Divio quickstart repository to create a Twelve-factor django CMS project including Postgres or MySQL, and cloud media storage using S3, with Docker.
    :keywords: Docker, Django, django CMS, Postgres, MySQL, S3

 .. _django-cms-deploy-quickstart:

-How to deploy a django CMS application with our quickstart repository
+How to create a django CMS application with our quickstart repository
 =============================================================================

 The `django CMS Divio quickstart <https://github.com/divio/django-cms-divio-quickstart>`_ repository is a template that